SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 --event-handler member-leave,member-failed=/serf-handlers/member-leave.sh
 ```

-At the moment the `member-add` and `member-remove` scripts are missing.
+At the moment the `member-join` and `member-leave` scripts are missing.
 We will add
 them in a moment.
 These two scripts will manage the load balancer configuration.

 And finally, we set a tag `role=<rolename>` to our load balancer.
 The `$ROLE` is
-an environment variable that will be given from Docker `run` command through `-e "ROLE=balancer"`
+the environment variable that we have in the Docker files.
+With the role, we will
-in this case.
-This will let us the possibility to make the difference between our
+be able to make the difference between the `balancer` and the `backend` nodes.
-backend nodes and our load balancer later in the scripts.

 ```
 --tag role=$ROLE
 ```

+In fact, each node that will join or leave the `Serf` cluster will trigger a `join`,
+respectively `leave` events.
+It means that the handler scripts on the `ha` node
+will be called for all the nodes included itself.
+We want to avoid reconfiguring
+`ha` proxy when itself `join` or `leave` the `Serf` cluster.

 **References**: